-Upon motion duly made and seconded and motion made by Bryan Lauzon, Article 45.
-Chairman Planning Board, it was Unanimously Voted for the Town to rezone Assessors Map C23, Block 18, Lots 26 (as shown on the January 2004 Assessors Maps) to Village District.
+Article 45.
+To see if the Town will vote to rezone Assessors Map C23, Block 18, Lots 26 (as shown on the January 2004 Assessors Maps) to Village District.

 This lot had been shown as Village District on the Zoning Map displayed at April 1998 Town Meeting but was listed in both the Highway Commercial and Village District lot lists of the warrant Article.